-KIT-UP is a multi compositional mixed media artwork.
+KIT-UP is a multi compositional syncretic media artwork.

 KIT UP has a sculptural sense with four compositional perspectives.
 The depth aspect of this piece is primarily text-based.
 However, there are swirls of resin on both sides.
 There is a photographic paper print and, on the flip side, a fabric print on the larger sides.